The Mountaineers (opera)

-Background and production
+Background and productions

 Richard D'Oyly Carte died in 1901 leaving the management of the D'Oyly Carte Opera Company and the Savoy Theatre in the hands of his widow, Helen.
 After a successful repertory season at the Savoy ending in March 1909, the now-frail Helen leased the theatre to actor Charles H. Workman, who had been a long-time principal performer with the D'Oyly Carte Opera Company.
-Encouraged by the success of the Gilbert and Sullivan seasons, Workman decided to produce his own season of light opera.
+Encouraged by the success of the Gilbert and Sullivan repertory seasons, Workman decided to produce his own season of light opera.
 He continued the run of The Yeomen of the Guard until the end of March and then closed the theatre until he had a new work ready.

 Somerville is credited with the conception of The Mountaineers.
 He was travelling in a train through the Rhine Valley when the idea came to him: "I had been glancing idly at a guide book, but the opening lines of a quaint legendary tale relating to some little village in the mountains suddenly held my interest, and when I had read it through I realised that here was the ideal story for an opera.
 Only the climax would have to be altered, for the story ended on a tragic note."
 Somerville showed The Mountaineers to Workman, who was at once interested.
 He assembled several financial backers and formed the Comic Opera Syndicate.
 The press referred to the work as a Savoy opera.

 The Mountaineers opened on 29 September 1909 at the Savoy Theatre, to a very enthusiastic audience.
 Critical response was mixed, however, with most critics finding the piece light, pleasant and entertaining, in an old-fashioned way.
 The Times declared that "it forms one of those instances of respectable mediocrity which are more difficult to describe than many far less meritorious works.
 This does not mean that it is dull, or 'not worth going to see.'
-On the contrary, it provides a very pleasant, pretty, amusing entertainment....
+On the contrary, it provides a very pleasant, pretty, amusing entertainment. ...
 A good story, well told; but told without wit, without distinction."
 The Manchester Guardian found both the story and music "simple and charming" but felt that the subject was not "strong enough to occupy a whole evening" and did not think that Workman's part in the piece was convincing.
 The Musical Times called Somerville's music "graceful, melodious and, like the libretto, always refined"; it praised the comedy of Workman and the singing of Spain, Flemming, Legge and Rose.